-- Dissolve 1 teaspoon sea salt or pickling salt (don’t use table salt, which usually contains additives) in 1 pint of distilled, sterilized, or filtered water.
+- Dissolve 1 teaspoon of sea salt or pickling salt in 1 pint of distilled, sterilized, or filtered water.
+Don’t use table salt, which usually contains additives.

 You will want to irrigate your sinuses while standing over a sink or basin to capture the liquid.
 Pour, spray, or squirt a liberal amount of the solution into one nostril while tilting your head so it flows out the other nostril.
 Do this with each nostril.
-Although the process sounds a little strange if you’ve never done it before, most people find it soothing.
 It also flushes away bacteria and irritants.